AgoraEDU/solaris-alpha/README.md

 | `--user`     | The user of the database                  | root      |
 | `--password` | The password of the database              | root      |

-> NOTE: The database module is not enabled by default and its going to solely rely on .json files stored locally from
+> NOTE: The database module is not enabled by default, and it's going to solely rely on .json files stored locally from
 > a specific file path.

 ## License